-Dividend investing is starting to look attractive again as interest rate expectations moderate and rate cuts are now considered likely in the next 12 months in contrast to the path of steady rate hikes expected six months ago.
+Overall, dividend investing is starting to look attractive again as interest rate expectations moderate and rate cuts are now considered likely in the next 12 months in contrast to the path of steady rate hikes expected six months ago.
 Its strong bias to quality businesses with sound capital structures and strong cash flow generation remains relevant as the nearer term growth outlook remains uncertain.
 In Asia, where payout ratios remain amongst the lowest globally, steeply rising profitability, historically low gearing and burgeoning free cash flows present the best conditions for dividends to surprise on the upside.
 The propensity for dividends to surprise in Asia is further helped by improving corporate governance and regulatory changes in the region.

 Given this backdrop, we continue to tread carefully in equity markets.
-However, some defensive names including bond proxies have performed well and look attractively valued.
+However, some defensive names including bond proxies have performed well and now look relatively fully valued.
 Our preferred areas of investment remain in select blue chip names in Australia, Hong Kong and Taiwan, across sectors including real estate, technology, consumer discretionary and banks.

 We maintain a bottom-up investment approach and we continue to look for good companies where we can see a strong income case and potential for capital growth.